andrew/ultimate-awesome/README.md

 - [awesome-playlists](https://github.com/abe312/awesome-playlists) - React app for creating awesome playlists!.
 - [awesome-stock-resources](https://github.com/aceakira1017/awesome-stock-resources) - 🌇 A collection of links for free stock photography, video and Illustration websites.
 - [awesome-rofi](https://github.com/Acumane/awesome-rofi) - A curated list of awesome rofi (and dmenu) applications.
-- [awesome-vibe-coding-resources](https://github.com/acvnace/awesome-vibe-coding-resources) - A curated list of awesome resources for vibe coding.
 - [awesome-learning-resources](https://github.com/adenugbamichael/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [awesome-dev](https://github.com/afedyanin/awesome-dev) - Awesome C# development.
 - [awesome-uw](https://github.com/ajaycode/awesome-uw) - This is a list of resources at the University of Washington, Seattle.